MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 We have found an easy way to test if your LibGDX application works in a Linux environment, without the need for a separate computer or dual-booting.
 Because the Linux environment appears within a Windows window, it is fast to switch between the operation systems.
-For example, to build the application using IntelliJ IDEA under Windows and then switching to the xfce4 desktop to run it.
+For example, to build the application using your Java development environment under Windows and then switching to the xfce4 desktop to run it.

-The frame rate may be a lot lower than on Windows but this may depend on your game.

-More importantly there is no sound.
-The following errors appear in the console.

-	[ALSOFT] (EE) Failed to connect PipeWire event context (errno: 112) shared memfd open() failed: Function not implemented
-	error: XDG_RUNTIME_DIR is invalid or not set in the environment.

-Surprisingly, there seems to be a general problem to have audio under WSL.
-Some suggestions on-line are to forward audio to a pulseaudio server running on Windows, but so far I did not get this to work.
-So to test audio, you may still need to run it on a Linux box.